 I am purchasing a end of terrace house in Bletchley.
 The intention is to convert the garage to a playroom at the property.Will the conveyancing process involve enquiries to ascertain if these alterations are prohibited?

 Your conveyancer should review the deeds as conveyancing in Bletchley will occasionally identify restrictions in the title deeds which restrict certain works or need the permission of another owner.
 Many extensions need local authority planning permissions and approval under the building regulations.
 Many locations are designated conservation areas and special planning restrictions apply which often prevent or impact extensions.
 You should check these things with a surveyor prior to committing yourself to a purchase.

-Yesterday I discovered that there is a flying freehold element on a house I have offered on two weeks back in what was supposed to be a straight forward, chain free conveyancing.
+Yesterday I discovered that there is a flying freehold issue on a property I put an offer in a fortnight ago in what was supposed to be a straight forward, chain free conveyancing.
 Bletchley is where the house is located.
-Is there any advice you can give?
+What do you suggest?

-Flying freeholds in Bletchley are unusual but are more likely to exist in relation to terraced houses.
-Even where you use a solicitor outside Bletchley you would need to get your solicitor to go through the deeds thoroughly.
-Your mortgage company may require your conveyancing solicitor to take out an indemnity policy.
-Some of the more diligent conveyancing solicitors in Bletchley may determine that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
+Flying freeholds in Bletchley are not the norm but are more likely to exist in relation to terraced houses.
+Even though you don't necessarily need a conveyancing solicitor in Bletchley you must be sure that your lawyer goes through the deeds very carefully.
+Your bank may require your conveyancing solicitor to take out an indemnity policy.
+Some of the more diligent conveyancing solicitors in Bletchley may decide that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
-You should also check with your insurance broker as to whether they will insure a flying freehold property.
+You should also check with your insurance broker as to whether they will insure a flying freehold residence.